Heidi Boghosian

 Heidi Boghosian, a lawyer, is the executive director of the A.J.
-Muste Memorial Institute.
+Muste Foundation for Peace and Justice.
 Previously she was the executive director of the National Lawyers Guild, a progressive bar association established in 1937, where she oversaw the legal defense of people targeted by government.
-She co-hosts the weekly civil liberties radio show Law and Disorder, that airs on Pacifica Radio's WBAI, New York, and is broadcast on more than 100 other stations.
+She co-hosts the weekly civil liberties radio show Law and Disorder, that airs on Pacifica Radio's WBAI, New York, and is broadcast on more than 150 other stations.

 Government Surveillance

 Boghosian's work often focuses on how technology affects our daily lives.
-In a 2010 Huffington Post article titled "Are You Chip-Ready", Boghosian discusses radio-frequency identification (RFID) technology that has been making its way into many people's lives including students whose attendance can now be tracked by a RFID chip implanted in their student ID cards.
+In a 2010 Huffington Post article titled "Are You Chip-Ready", she discusses radio-frequency identification (RFID) technology that has been making its way into many people's lives, including students whose attendance can now be tracked by an RFID chip implanted in their student ID cards.
 She points out identity theft, stalking, government spying, and security breaches as just some of the negative outcomes of RFID technology.

 In 2012, Boghosian documented her own data trail to show how everyday transactions and ventures are captured and stored, most times without our knowledge.
 From the surveillance monitor outside of her apartment building, to a purchase at a local coffee shop, Boghosian illustrates how corporations play a larger role in people's daily lives.
 The National Security Agency (NSA), for instance, collects metadata on every phone call Americans make, as was revealed in June 2013 by Edward Snowden.